wen-yan-lin/shell-theory/README.md

 Shell-normalization differs from “classical normalization”  in its use of test-mean, rather than training-mean for normalization.
 This greatly affects the results in problems like one-class learning and anomaly detection.

-In this code, we demonstrate shell theory on both one-class svm and anomaly detection, with comparisons provided against one-class svm; comparisons with other algorithms can be found in the main-paper [1].
+In this code, we demonstrate shell theory on both one-class svm and anomaly detection, with comparisons provided against one-class svm; comparisons with other algorithms can be found in the main-paper [1], with their code

 Our experiments indicates that shell learning provides almost perfect results on such very difficult problems.

-Resnet50 features used are available at: https://drive.google.com/file/d/1QZtdt5Nh_rXAtgP6CI0alOYwb6g8Z019/view?usp=sharing
+Resnet50 features used are available at : https://drive.google.com/file/d/1QZtdt5Nh_rXAtgP6CI0alOYwb6g8Z019/view?usp=sharing
+and should be placed in the data folder.

 Raw images are not strictly necessary for this code but you may want to play with them yourselves.
-They can be downloaded from: https://drive.google.com/file/d/1bdBqmD9plsM2uLHAmon1n45mIZNCROrg/view?usp=sharing
+They can be downloaded from: https://drive.google.com/file/d/1bdBqmD9plsM2uLHAmon1n45mIZNCROrg/view?usp=sharing and should be placed in the image folder.

 Have fun!